sodapopcan/vim-ifionly/README.markdown

 **If I Only&hellip;** is an only slightly smarter `:only`.

-It's pretty simple: If there are any unmodifiable buffers open ([NERDTree](https://github.com/scrooloose/nerdtree), [`:Gstatus`](https://github.com/tpope/vim-fugitive), quickfix window, etc.), close them leaving any modifiable buffers alone.
+If there are any unmodifiable buffers open ([NERDTree](https://github.com/scrooloose/nerdtree), [`:Gstatus`](https://github.com/tpope/vim-fugitive), quickfix window, etc.), close them leaving any modifiable buffers alone.
 If there are only modifiable splits open, make the current one the only one&mdash;i.e., call plain old `:only`.
 If you are in an unmodifiable buffer, jump to the first modifiable one (this last point is configurable; see `:help ifionly`).

+If invoking `:IfIOnly` leaves one buffer, calling it again to bring back any windows that were closed (ie, it acts as a poor man's [WinZoom](https://github.com/vim-scripts/ZoomWin).
+This is available until quitting Vim.

 Usage